*** This post contains affiliate links. Please see Affiliate Disclaimer for more details. ***

 Community Supported Agriculture

-If you want to get more involved with local produce and helping your community then you can invest in and help farms.
+You can invest in farms if you want to get more involved with local produce and helping your community.
 It allows customers to gain produce, invest in the producer and commit to a fixed period to help give the producer a more stable income.
 The Community Supported Agriculture website explains more.

 These act like a co-operative.
 They follow a similar format to Farmers’ Markets and are usually held weekly.
 The Country Markets website will let you search for one using your postcode.